verus-lang/paper-sosp24-artifact/site/guide.md

 Start a Linux x86_64 machine, with at least 8 physical cores on one CPU, and Ubuntu 22.04. **We recommend CloudLab d6515.**

 If you run on CloudLab, you can follow the instructions that follow.
-If you start a different machine or VM, the only requirement to follow the same instructions is that `/mydata` is a directory on a mount with at least 50GB of free space.
+If you start a different machine or VM, the only requirement to follow the same instructions is that `/mydata` is a directory.
 Note that the commands and scripts in the following will manipulate the permissions of `/mydata`.
 The machine-level setup installs
 Docker-CE and gives permission to the current user to connect to the container daemon.
 Other container runtimes compatible with the docker CLI should work too.